 By Walter Rutledge

 I introduced myself and explained the projected; we wanted him to play an abusive husband opposite Hope Clark.
 I finished the introduction with “I have called you the Lyric Crown Prince of modern dance but in this work I’m going to need you to be a real son of a bitch”.
 He paused then quickly responded “I can do that”.
 This began a working relationship and friendship that would last until his death.
 I still miss Dudley’s dry wit and even drier Bombay Blue Sapphire Martini.
 I know that you are still dancing this solo probably with Alvin directing and Donny singing.
+Happy Birthday Dudley

 In 1972, Alvin Ailey created the elegiac solo Love Songs for dancer Dudley Williams.
 The sixteen minute solo, composed in three sections includes A Song for You by Donny Hathaway; Poppies by Nina Simone; and He Ain’t Heavy, He’s my Brother by Donny Hathaway.
 Many thought of the work as the male equivalent of the female solo Cry (1971).

 Dudley said that Judith Jamison introduced him to the Donny Hathaway music and he then shared it with Ailey.
 One day Ailey called him into the studio and said, “This is for you Chicken”, (Ailey’s pet name for Dudley) and began to choreographer the opening movement A Song For You.
-The work provided Dudley, at the peak of his technical prowess, a vehicle to showcase his impeccable lyricism and stage presence.
+The work provided Dudley, at the peak of his artistic prowess, a vehicle to showcase his impeccable lyricism and stage presence.

 Jennifer Dunning’s December 14, 1986 New York Times review of the Alvin Ailey American Dance Theater began with an acknowledgement to dancer Dudley Williams.
 The title and opening paragraphs says it all.